Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 How quickly can I notice an energy boost from healthy eating?

 Healthy eating can lead to subtle energy shifts within days.
 Swapping refined sugar for nutrient-dense foods helps regulate blood sugar, reducing mid-afternoon crashes.
+Deeper transformations like improved stamina, focus, and mood take weeks of practice.

 Are there any foods I should completely avoid for energy?